lingyuehao/sql_guidebook/README.md

 #### Result:
 ![Query 4 Output](img/results/result_4.png)

+#### Notes:
+- Hub size is based on departure route count only, using custom thresholds for illustration.
+- Arrival routes are not considered in the size classification.

 ### Query 5: Top 10 Airlines and Their Most Used Aircraft Models (Usage Trend Comparison)